 The ownership of the various rights associated with copyright are dependent upon the specific type of intellectual property.
-Since the College's Board of Trustees and Administration have a fiduciary responsibility for the appropriate use of College funds, unless otherwise provided for under these regulations, all rights associated with works produced as "work-for-hire" or other works that make "substantial use" of institutional resources belong to the institution.
-"Substantial use" means that the creator receives more than normal support for the project or receives time and/or resources specifically dedicated to the project.
+Since the College's Board of Trustees and Administration have a fiduciary responsibility for the appropriate use of College funds, unless otherwise provided for under this procedure, all rights associated with works produced with substantial support of institutional resources belong to the institution.